C6528 H10072 N1732 O2042 S42

 Location: Not available

-Purpose: The purpose of this study is to evaluate the ability of vedolizumab given with and without the MVA HIV-B in controlling viral load levels in people undergoing a structured treatment interruption of ART.7
+Purpose: The purpose of this study is to evaluate the ability of vedolizumab given with and without the MVA HIV-B in controlling viral load levels in people undergoing an analytical treatment interruption of ART.7

-A Phase 1 study (NCT02788175) evaluating the effectiveness of vedolizumab on controlling in individuals undergoing a structured treatment interruption of ART has also been completed.8
+A Phase 1 study (NCT02788175) evaluating the effectiveness of vedolizumab on controlling viral rebound in individuals undergoing an analytical treatment interruption of ART has also been completed.10

 For more details on the studies listed above, see the Health Professional version of this drug summary.

 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of vedolizumab listed above.

 In this Phase 2 study, ten participants were enrolled, and six participants completed 24 weeks of treatment with vedolizumab plus ART, followed by interruption of treatment.
 Vedolizumab was reported as being well tolerated.
 No serious side effects occurred throughout the study period.5,8

 In this Phase 2 study, eight adults with HIV receivedinfusions of vedolizumab.
 Vedolizumab was administered both before and after an analytical treatment interruption of ART.
 No drug-related severe side effects were reported.
 Influenza and severe short-term each occurred in one participant.6,9

 Because vedolizumab is still being studied, information on possible side effects of the drug is not complete.
 As testing of vedolizumab continues, additional information on possible side effects will be gathered.